tektoncd/pipeline/docs/tasks.md

 As a general rule-of-thumb, if a result needs to be larger than a kilobyte, you should likely use a [`Workspace`](#specifying-workspaces) to store and pass it between `Tasks` within a `Pipeline`.

+#### Larger `Results` using sidecar logs

+This is an experimental feature.
+The `results-from` feature flag must be set to `"sidecar-logs"`](./install.md#enabling-larger-results-using-sidecar-logs).

+Instead of using termination messages to store results, the taskrun controller injects a sidecar container which monitors the results of all the steps.
+The sidecar mounts the volume where results of all the steps are stored.
+As soon as it finds a new result, it logs it to std out.
+The controller has access to the logs of the sidecar container (Caution: we need you to enable access to [kubernetes pod/logs](./install.md#enabling-larger-results-using-sidecar-logs).

+This feature allows users to store up to 4 KB per result by default.
+Because we are not limited by the size of the termination messages, users can have as many results as they require (or until the CRD reaches its limit).
+If the size of a result exceeds this limit, then the TaskRun will be placed into a failed state with the following message: `Result exceeded the maximum allowed limit.`

+**Note**: If you require even larger results, you can specify a different upper limit per result by setting `max-result-size` feature flag to your desired size in bytes ([see instructions](./install.md#enabling-larger-results-using-sidecar-logs)). **CAUTION**: the larger you make the size, more likely will the CRD reach its max limit enforced by the `etcd` server leading to bad user experience.

 ### Specifying `Volumes`